It’s been 15 years since one of our favorite marketing minds, Seth Godin, taught us about the value of being a purple cow among a field of brown cows.

 The remarkable marketers that Seth refers to are the “purple cows” of the world.
-These are the brands that have attained remarkability through products that stand out amongst their competition.
-Often times, the thing that makes them stand out is the intangible value they provide – the value that can’t be seen or touched, but felt by their customers.
+These are the brands that have attained remarkability through products that stand out among their competition.
+Often times, the thing that makes them stand out is the intangible value they provide – the value that can’t be seen or touched but felt by their customers.
 And intangible value that comes through marketing, not product attributes.

 15 years later, Seth’s message continues to inspire marketers like us every day to ask: “are we being a purple cow?”

 This is a fascinating concept for fresh produce marketers because let’s face it, there are a whole lot of competitors who are growing and selling the exact same products that you grow and sell.
 As a fresh produce marketer, you have the exciting opportunity to create intangible value through your marketing efforts.
 You have the opportunity to become the purple cow marketer in a field of brown cows.

 Here’s the truth: You can be a brown cow marketer and have a perfectly successful career in this industry.
 You don’t have to have a stand-out consumer brand in order to sell your products.
 That can be one of the blessings of being in the fresh produce business – but it can also be a curse.
 Your products will sell with or without becoming the “purple cow” of your category, but that doesn’t mean remarkable marketing won’t turn the dial for your company as the industry moves more and more away from being commodity-centric.

 Plus, your biggest competitor might decide to be the purple cow.
 What then?

 Creating intangible value